makinyemi/Angular-App/README.md

 # AngularApp

-Learning to use Angular and Node.js to a build a full stack application.
+Demonstrating my proficiency with Angular and Express.js to a build a full stack application.
+Using the following:
+### Programming Languages
+- TypeScript
+- JavaScript
+- HTML
+- CSS
+### Frameworks
+- Angular17
+- Express.js